The Singleton

 "Ask."

-"When the v5 release ships.
+"When v5 ships.
 When Aion prints the verified number.
 I want to be there.
-I want to see the number.
-I want to know."
+I want to see it resolve.
+Saturday was my mother.
+Monday — or whenever the bar finally reaches a hundred — will be the number.
+Between the two of them I will figure out what to do with the rest of my life."

 "Okay."